OpenTermsArchive/engine/ops/README.md

 You can then deploy the code to the running machine with

 ```
-ansible-playbook ops/site.yml --inventory ops/inventories/dev-docker.yml --skip-tags skipAppleSilicon
+ansible-playbook ops/site.yml --inventory ops/inventories/dev.yml
 ```

-**CAUTION** skipping mongodb and chromium sandbox with `--skip-tags skipAppleSilicon` is mandatory as installing those programs does not work (See https://github.com/ambanum/OpenTermsArchive/issues/743 for more info)
+**CAUTION** when deploying on architecture `aarch64`, as mongodb and chromium install does not work, they are removed from the deploy (See https://github.com/ambanum/OpenTermsArchive/issues/743 for more info)
+This means you CANNOT test mongodb storage with vagrant on M1

 **Connect to the running machine**
 ```